satya-das/cib/README.md

   A();
   //!
 This is to know what cib does with virtual functions. virtual int VirtFunc() { return 5; }
-  //!
-Doesn't do anything meaningful
-  //! @note It is just for explaining how cib works. int SomeFunc() { return 10; }

   virtual ~A() {}
 };